deusmortem27/proj_deus/Music Recommendation System/Readme.md

 5. Explore the generated music recommendations and enjoy personalized music suggestions.
 6. Integrate the recommendation system into your own user-friendly interface or use the existing interface provided in the project.

+## Dataset
+The dataset used is the Million Songs Dataset.
+Due to it's large size it's not uploaded here.
+Please download it and then run the notebooks

 ## Contributing

 Contributions to the Music Recommendation System project are welcome.
 If you want to contribute, please follow these guidelines: